MadCriticaI/Minecraft-NBTS/README.md

 ### Dependencies

-* Practically all you'll need is a copy of Bedrock Edition Minecraft and Horion Client, moving further all youll need to do is paste the program into the built in injector and from there you type a command to execute the scripts.
+* Practically all you'll need is a copy of Bedrock Edition Minecraft and Horion Client, moving further all youll need to do is copy the program and from there you type the command ".nbt load".
+* If you would like a more indepth tutorial on how to execute NBTS you make head to [This](https://www.youtube.com/watch?v=Pmmgo2buKAM)

 ### Installing